GracefulForm/w3css-template-generator/README.md

 # Features
 * It includes the open source Remix Icon System (Find icons at https://remixicon.com/)
 * Responsive to all screen sizes.
-* Easily edit your theme colors or individual ones.
+* Easily edit colors with color words.